 There are no secrets anymore.

 One of the potential places that the NSA can steal data is at the transfer station where the undersea cable meets land.

 How many of you use Google?
 The NSA is watching.
 With me, they are getting bored!

 I don’t know about you, but the subject exhausts me.

-I think I will go watch the Cartoon Network for awhile.
+I think I will go watch the minions of Despicable Me for awhile.